 Some say that in the Philippines, a brown butterfly is connected with money and good fortune.
 If one lands on you, it’s a good day to buy a lottery ticket.

-On the other hand, in Eastern Europe there are superstitions that say brown butterflies are bearers of bad news.
-If one flutters by your house, you may soon get an unfortunate message!
+On the other hand, in Eastern Europe, some superstitions say brown butterflies are bearers of bad news.
+You may soon get an unfortunate message if one flutters by your house!
 However, other cultures consider butterflies bringers of good news, so take the folklore with a grain of salt.

-In Mexico, there is an Aztec myth that says a dark brown butterfly is a sign of ill health, forecasting death if it appears at a sick person’s house.
+In Mexico, an Aztec myth says a dark brown butterfly is a sign of ill health, forecasting death if it appears at a sick person’s house.
 In general, however, butterflies have a high cultural value.

 Life Lessons of the Brown Butterfly

 While brown butterflies may not be as radiant as more brightly colored ones, they still have a lot to teach us.
-They stand apart from orange, blue, and purple butterflies with their modest coloration, reminding us that staying hidden can have its benefits.
-They also symbolize the need to stay grounded as we grow, and to stay true to ourselves rather than caring about others’ opinions.
-If you see a brown butterfly, it’s easy to appreciate the many life lessons they bring.
+They stand apart from orange, blue, and purple butterflies with their subtle coloration, reminding us that staying hidden can have its benefits.
+They also symbolize the need to stay grounded as we grow and to stay true to ourselves rather than caring about others’ opinions.
+Seeing a brown butterfly makes it easy to appreciate the many life lessons they bring.

 Read About Personal Butterfly Experiences